Back

 Adults and children weighing more than 40 kg

-This suspension is generally not recommended for adults and children over 40 kg.
+This suspension is not usually recommended for adults and children over 40 kg.
 Ask your doctor or pharmacist for advice.

 Children weighing less than 40 kg